Connecting Flights and Transit at Manila Airport

 A self-transfer means you booked separate tickets.
 Your next airline may treat you as a no-show if you miss the flight, even if the delay was not your fault.

 Self-transfers can work, but be conservative.
-For different-terminal self-transfers, 3 hours should be considered tight.
+Treat 3 hours as tight for different-terminal self-transfers.
 Four hours or more is more comfortable, especially with checked baggage.

 Baggage tips